 Corp Performance Team use batons, flags, rifles, sabers and pom-poms.
 (Rifle and sabers are only used at the advance and all-star

 What is the cost associated with being a member of PAC Performance Teams?

 is responsible for purchasing team performance uniform, matching warm-ups, shorts, T-shirts, bag, baton, pom-poms, practice

-Who choreographs the different Marching Auxiliary and Cheer Performance Teams routines?
+Who choreographs the different Precision Auxiliary Corp Performance Teams routines?

 are responsible for choreographing routines at the recreational levels.
 The captains of the Auxiliary Teams choreograph and

 teach the routines at the advance and all-star levels.

 How many shows does PAC Performance Teams perform